submariner-io/submariner/README.md

 provider, as it utilizes off-the-shelf components to establish encrypted tunnels between each Kubernetes cluster.

 Note that Submariner is in the **pre-alpha** stage, and should not be used for production purposes.
-While we welcome usage and experimentation with it, it is quite possible that you could run into bugs.
+While we welcome usage and experimentation, it is quite possible that you could run into bugs.

 # Architecture